smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 ### `@WithParentName`

-The `io.smallrye.config.WithParent` annotation allows configurations mappings to inherit its parent container name, simplifying the configuration property name required to match the mapping.
+The `io.smallrye.config.WithParentName` annotation allows configurations mappings to inherit its parent container name, simplifying the configuration property name required to match the mapping.

 ```java